 As you know, most men tend to glance over instructions and sort of figure it out as you go (I definitely fall into this category).

 Keep in mind, you WILL have problems if you do don’t follow the instructions with any resin/hardener.

 I started by mixing 1:1 ratio of resin/hardener that totaled 8 ounces.

 Also, I knew this was a very small amount, but I wanted to make sure I got the hang of it before jumping to 10oz, 12oz or even 20oz mixtures.

 This step is VERY important as most underestimate the amount of mixing this stuff needs.

 Ultimately, I mixed (no whipping as this will create bubbles, which creates more work later) until the material was clear.

-From reading the instructions, I decided it would be best to apply the epoxy resin mixture in 3 stages (instead of 2 stages as recommended in the epoxy manufacturers instructions), which I listed below.
+From reading the instructions, I decided it would be best to apply the epoxy resin mixture in 3 stages.

 I will refer back to these 3 stages often – here is a brief explanation of each.

 This coat would basically ‘wet’ the entire surface of the table top and seal any potential air pockets in the wood.